-If you decide to purchase your own computer for school, we recommend you review the current recommendations available on the Temple University Shopper's Guide.
+If you decide to purchase your own computer for school, we suggest you review the current recommendations available on the Temple University Shopper's Guide.
 The College of Education does not endorse a particular brand or type of computer for our students, however, we have a few recommendations for your consideration when selecting a device.
 Courses in the College of Education do not, generally, require specialized software except for some statistics courses required in our graduate programs.
 Thus, a basic computer, laptop or tablet, including a Chromebook or tablet with iOS or Android installed, may be sufficient to complete required coursework.
 The college recommends that students select a device that includes a keyboard and screen size large enough to read and write comfortably for an extended period.
 We also recommend selecting a name-brand manufacturer, such as Apple, Dell, HP, Lenovo or Microsoft.
 These manufacturers generally use name-brand components and offer reliable customer support.

 Chromebook vs Windows/Mac Laptop